jsoref/hashicorp-packer/website/source/docs/builders/amazon-chroot.html.md

     but will cause Packer to fail if the `source_ami` does not exist.

 -   `sriov_support` (boolean) - Enable enhanced networking (SriovNetSupport but not ENA) on HVM-compatible AMIs.
-If true, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
+If `true`, add `ec2:ModifyInstanceAttribute` to your AWS IAM policy.
 Note: you must make sure enhanced networking is enabled on your instance.
 See [Amazon's documentation on enabling enhanced networking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking.html#enabling_enhanced_networking).
     Default `false`.